hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/README.md

 ## Business Recommendation Layer

-This layer consolidates decision-oriented conclusions derived from the analytical modules above.
+This section represents the **final decision layer** of the analytics stack.

-While each module focuses on explaining *why* performance changes, this section explicitly addresses *what actions should be taken next*.
+While the analytical modules above focus on explaining *why* performance changes, this layer explicitly addresses *what actions should be taken next*.

-This section represents the final decision layer of the analytics stack, bridging validated analysis with concrete business actions.
+Recommendations are intentionally free of SQL, intermediate metrics, and implementation detail.

-Recommendations are intentionally free of SQL, intermediate metrics, or implementation details, and are written to be executive-readable and action-oriented.
+They are written to be **executive-readable, action-oriented, and directly traceable to validated analytical findings**.

 ---